YordanGeorgiev/qto/doc/md/issue-tracker-devops-guide.md

 #### 3.1.1.
 Run increase-date action
 You track the issues of your projects by storing them into xls files in "daily" proj_txt dirs.
-Each time the day changes by running the increase-date action you will be able to clone the data of the previous date and start working on the current date.
+Each time the day changes by running the increase-date action you will be able to clone the data of the previous date and start working on the currnent date.

     bash src/bash/issue-tracker/issue-tracker.sh -a increase-date